What would a U.S. ban on Russian oil mean for the world? | Headlines

 "A prolonged war which causes widespread disruption to commodity supplies could see Brent moving above the $150 a barrel mark," Giovanni Staunovo, commodity analyst at U.S. said.
 INFLATIONARY SHOCK

 With natural gas prices hitting all-time highs, soaring energy costs are expected to push inflation above 7% on both sides of the Atlantic in the coming months and eat deep into households' purchasing power.
-As a rule of thumb, every 10% rise in the oil price in euro terms increases euro zone inflation by 0.1 to 0.2 percentage point.
+As a rule of thumb, every 10% rise in the oil price in euro terms increases eurozone inflation by 0.1 to 0.2 percentage points.
 Since Jan 1, Brent crude is up around 80% in euros.
-In the U.S., every $10 per barrel rise in oil prices increases inflation by 0.2 percentage point.
+In the U.S., every $10 per barrel rise in oil prices increases inflation by 0.2 percentage points.

-In addition to being a major supplier of oil and gas, Russia is also the world's largest grains and fertilisers exporter and a top producer of palladium, nickel, coal and steel.
+In addition to being a major supplier of oil and gas, Russia is also the world's largest grains and fertilizers exporter and a top producer of palladium, nickel, coal, and steel.
 The bid to exclude its economy from the trading system will hit a wide range of industries and add to global food security fears.
 HIT TO GROWTH

 In Russia, the damage is likely to be large and immediate.
 JPMorgan estimates that its economy will contract by 12.5% from peak to trough.
 CENTRAL BANK IMPACT

-"No one can seriously expect the ECB to start normalising monetary policy at such a moment of high uncertainty," ING economist Carsten Brzeski said.
+"No one can seriously expect the ECB to start normalizing monetary policy at such a moment of high uncertainty," ING economist Carsten Brzeski said.
 SUBSTITUTES?

 With fossil fuel demand rebounding from the pandemic but supply around the world still tight, policymakers will be under pressure to ramp up supply despite pledges to back green energy.
 "There will be a dial back on green initiatives in the short term in an attempt to reverse the contraction we've seen in fossil fuel supplies," Susannah Streeter, senior investment and markets analyst at Hargreaves Lansdown, said.